nodejs/node/doc/api/test.md

 ### Multiple reporters

-When passing multiple values to the [`--test-reporter`][] flag, it is required to specify a destination for each reporter using [`--test-reporter-destination`][].
+The [`--test-reporter`][] flag can be specified multiple times to report test results in several formats.
+In this situation it is required to specify a destination for each reporter using [`--test-reporter-destination`][].
-For each reporter specified via [`--test-reporter`][], the corresponding destination will be used according to the order they were specified.

-Destination can be either `stdout`, `stderr` or a file path.
+Destination can be `stdout`, `stderr`, or a file path.
+Reporters and destinations are paired according to the order they were specified.

+In the following example, the `spec` reporter will output to `stdout`, and the `dot` reporter will output to `file.txt`:

 ```bash
 node --test-reporter=spec --test-reporter=dot --test-reporter-destination=stdout --test-reporter-destination=file.txt
 ```

-Wwhen a single reporter is specified, the destination will be `stdout` by default.
+When a single reporter is specified, or the default reporter is used, the destination , unless a destination is explicitly provided.

 ## `run([options])`